-Note: If you’d like to place more than one field in the same row, please see our tutorial on multi column form layouts.
+Note: If you’d like to place more than one field in the same row, please see our tutorial on multi-column form layouts.

-Add Placeholder Text
+Adding Placeholder Text

 Many fields will allow you to add Placeholder Text, which displays until the user starts typing their own text.

-Hide Field Label
+Hiding a Field Label

-Set a Default Value
+Setting a Default Value

 For more details and examples, including defaults for Checkboxes and Multiple Choice fields, be sure to check out our guide to adding default values to fields.

-For a more detailed guide, be sure to check out our tutorial on creating multi column form layouts.
+For a more detailed guide, be sure to check out our tutorial on using your own custom CSS classes as well.

 Special Options for Checkboxes and Multiple Choice Fields